deckhouse/virtualization/docs/INSTALL.md

 The `.spec.settings.virtualMachineCIDRs` block specifies the list of subnets.
 Virtual machine addresses will be allocated automatically or on request from the specified subnet ranges in order.

+{{< alert level=“warning”>}}
+Subnets of `.spec.settings.virtualMachineCIDRs` block must not overlap with subnets of nodes, subnet of services and pods.

+It is forbidden to delete subnets if addresses from them have already been given to virtual machines!
+{{< /alert >}}

 You can track the readiness of the module using the following command:

 ```bash